 As of 2016, 3481 students of all the continents have graduated in the different programs of Instituto Superior de Educación, Administración y Desarrollo.
-As of 2018, 591 students have graduated from Westfield Business School programs.
+As of June 2019, 642 students have graduated from Westfield Business School programs.

+The Faculty

-The Faculty The Business School Faculty is integrated by professors who combine abilities for teaching with large business experience.
+WBS Faculty is integrated by professors who combine abilities for teaching with large business experience.
 Faculty develops an intense activity in the making of the contents of the Master's degree programs.

-The Students During academic year 2017/2018, students from 6 different countries enrolled in the Business School Programs.
+The Students

 Regarding our students, there are no limitations concerning sex, race, age or any criteria other than meeting the admission requirements, and the capability to meet the high standards of commitment required to fully complete an on-going business program.

+Degree Programs

-Ref.
-ISD- Volume 7 | No. 4 | 2018-2019 westfield.education 8/85 Degree Programs The Business School offers academic programs leading to the degrees of Master of Business Administration (MBA), Executive Master in Business Administration (EMBA); and Executive Master in Finance (MDF).
+WBS offers academic programs leading to the degrees of Master of Business Administration (MBA), Executive Master in Business Administration (EMBA); and Executive Master in Finance (MDF).

-The student will obtain a Master degree from the Business School, once the program has been completed and provided that the student has duly fulfilled the requirements (provided the required documentation, completed the works appropriately, met any other specified graduation requirements and satisfied all financial obligations due to the school prior to graduation).
+The student will obtain a Master degree from WBS, once the program has been completed and provided that the student has duly fulfilled the requirements (provided the required documentation, completed the works appropriately, met any other specified graduation requirements and satisfied all financial obligations due to the school prior to graduation).
 The institution retains the right to deny the Master's degree to any student who fails to reach the required Program's knowledge level.
 (See Standards of Satisfactory Academic Progress).

-Definition of Units of Credit The School awards credit on a semester system.
-A semester credit hour is equivalent to: At least 15 hours of classroom contact and/or forum classroom discussion with the Professor; or • At least 30 hours of documented independent study activities; or • No less than 30 hours of supervised laboratory/shop or project instruction.
+Definition of Units of Credit

+The School awards credit on a semester system.
+A semester credit hour is equivalent to:

+- At least 15 hours of classroom contact and/or forum classroom discussion with the Professor; or - At least 30 hours of documented independent study activities; or - No less than 30 hours of supervised laboratory/shop or project instruction.

-Transferability of Credits WESTFIELD is still not an accredited institution, therefore the acceptance of the transfer of credit is up to the institution receiving credits from WESTFIELD.
+Transferability of Credits

+WESTFIELD is still not an accredited institution, therefore the acceptance of the transfer of credit is up to the institution receiving credits from WESTFIELD.
 Students who plan to transfer credits earned at WESTFIELD to another school should contact the institution to which the student seeks transfer before enrolling in order to determine if credits will be accepted.
 The granting of transfer credit is within the sole discretion of the receiving institution.